MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### msupdate_monitor_progress_queued

-This event logs a list of Queued updates.
+This event logs a list of queued updates.
 We use this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: